jordanrounds/docker-mosquitto/README.md

 If you want to add additional users, delete, or change passwords.
 You can run the mosquitto-user.sh script, and it will handle running the mosquitto_passwd commands in the container and restarting the mosquitto process.

 ## Acknowledgments
-https://github.com/thelebster/example-mosquitto-simple-auth-docker
+Thanks to thelebster's example to get me started. https://github.com/thelebster/example-mosquitto-simple-auth-docker